 The golden redfish spawning stock biomass was assessed assuming knife edge maturity at 35 cm as observed in East Greenland applied to the length disaggregated abundance indices derived from the EU-German groundfish survey.
-The length groups 17-20 cm were chosen as recruitment indices at age 5.
+The length groups 17-20 cm was chosen as recruitment indices at age 5.
 SSB and recruitment indices decreased drastically from 1982 and have remained significantly below the average level since 1989 (Fig. 6).
 Taking into account the recent very low SSB and the recruitment failure together with the absence of golden redfish in the Greenland surveys, the stock of golden redfish in Subarea 1 is considered to be severely depleted with no signs of recovery.
 There are indications that the probability of future recruitment is reduced at the current low SSB (Fig. 7).

 The German survey biomass of fish >=35 cm and the abundance of length groups 17-20 cm were taken as proxies for deep-sea redfish SSB and recruitment at age 5, respectively.
 No clear trend can de derived from these estimates but SSB has been extremely low since 1989 (Fig. 8).
-The recently depleted status of the SSB is confirmed by the lack of adult fish in the Greenland deep-sea survey.
-Recruitment variation is high, and the 1996-97 estimates were above average.
-While the 1997 estimate represents the maximum of the time series, the 2000 recruitment index reaches about two thirds of this peak.
+The recently depleted status of the SSB is confirmed by the lack of adult fish in the Greenland deep-water survey.
+Recruitment variation is high, and the 1996, 2000 and 2001 estimates were above average, but the 2002 value decrease again to a very low value.